s-amberg/cpla/week01/README.md

 ## Update Your Compiler

--   Install a recent version of GCC (version 9.2) or Clang (version 9.0.0).
+-   Install a recent version of GCC (version 10) or Clang (version 11).
--   For Windows MinGW with a current GCC can be downloaded [here](https://nuwen.net/mingw.html).
+-   For Windows MinGW with a current GCC can be downloaded through the msys2 ecosystem or [here](https://nuwen.net/mingw.html).

 ## Update Cevelop